el-hatem/landing-page/README.md

 # FWD project landing page

-anding page is a theme  to create landing pages for fwd first project.
+landing page is a theme  to create landing pages for fwd first project.
 This theme is based on Udacity frontend nanodegree project.

 # Demo
 A demo can be find here [fwd-landing-page](https://el-hatem.github.io/landing-page/)